 Why do we register so early for the Fall season?

-The River Park Soccer Club is part of a much larger organization, the California Youth Soccer Association (CYSA), that serves more than 200,000 youth players.
-The registration calendar is set up to meet the insurance and liability requirements of the CYSA.
+River Park Soccer Club is part of a few larger organizations, Metro Kids Soccer League (MKS), Capital Soccer Alliance (CSA) & NorCal Premier Soccer (NCPS).
+The registration calendar is set up to meet the insurance and liability requirements of all organizations.
 At the Club level we take advantage of that long timeline to assemble teams, recruit coaches, and follow up on registration information.

 How do I request specific practice days and times?